vinayvardhaman/SimpleDynamo/README.md

 # SimpleDynamo
-Implement a simplified version of the Amazon Dynamo key-value storage system.
+Implemented a simplified version of the Amazon Dynamo key-value storage system.
 A distributed key-value storage system that provides both availability and linearizability and performs successful read and write operations even in the presence of failures.

 Linearizability is implemented using Chain replication.
 A write is always made to the first partition,and then propagates to the next two